roKarp/Web_App_Journey/README.md

 In case you want to play around the frontend, open a browser (I like to use FireFox :D) and a tab with `localhost:7800`.
 This should open the root page of the application which navigates you to either the `stations` page or `journeys` page.
 The webpage also has an error 404 page within it, where you get transfered to if you decide to open a page that doesn't exist.

+ ## Desired improvements
+While the application works quite well, and I am personally happy with it, there are still areas I would like to improve upon:
+ - Better importing csv file and it's contents to the database
+ - Improving the automated testing side (E2E)
+ - Improving pagination
+ - Adding a feature for inputing stations and journeys from the UI
+ - Filtering for journeys and stations

+ But overall I am satisfied with the results.
 Go ahead and give it a try :)